LÁVIKA x GREEN FUTURE PROJECT

 We have joined forces with Green Future Project, an Italian B Corp that enables companies to finance environmental projects worldwide, contributing to the preservation of our planet through an innovative technology.

 Every time you choose to purchase one of our products, you make a tangible contribution to supporting environmental projects.
-We dedicate 1% of our e-commerce revenues to two projects that have a positive and concrete impact on our planet: protecting the biodiversity of the tropical forest in Ecuador and regenerating mangrove forests in Madagascar.Thanks to the Lávika dashboard provided by Green Future Project, you can follow our progress and monitor crucial metrics such as the tons of CO₂ absorbed, the number of trees planted and the hectares of forest protected.
+We dedicate 1% of our e-commerce revenues to two projects that have a positive and concrete impact on our planet: protecting the biodiversity of the tropical forest in Ecuador and regenerating mangrove forests in Kenya.Thanks to the Lávika dashboard provided by Green Future Project, you can follow our progress and monitor crucial metrics such as the tons of CO₂ absorbed, the number of trees planted and the hectares of forest protected.

 Every time you choose to purchase one of our products, you make a tangible contribution to supporting environmental projects.
-We dedicate 1% of our e-commerce revenues to two projects that have a positive and concrete impact on our planet: protecting the biodiversity of the tropical forest in Ecuador and regenerating mangrove forests in Madagascar.Thanks to the Lávika dashboard provided by Green Future Project, you can follow our progress and monitor crucial metrics such as the tons of CO₂ absorbed, the number of trees planted and the hectares of forest protected.
+We dedicate 1% of our e-commerce revenues to two projects that have a positive and concrete impact on our planet: protecting the biodiversity of the tropical forest in Ecuador and regenerating mangrove forests in Kenya.Thanks to the Lávika dashboard provided by Green Future Project, you can follow our progress and monitor crucial metrics such as the tons of CO₂ absorbed, the number of trees planted and the hectares of forest protected.

 Expanding the Tropical Forest